Home DTM Home DTM Expo: How to Prepare

 • Don’t include the name of your school on the face of your display.
 You don’t have to go through and white out your school’s name from drafting, light plots, paperwork, emails, etc. Just don’t add it anywhere on your display

 • In placing the required materials on your display panel, everyone should be reminded that “process” is the key to a good exhibition.
 In design, for example, respondents look specifically at how the final design was developed, what collaboration took place, and how the design choices relate to the text.
 The relationships between the design, script and concept/approach should be made as clear as possible.
-Entries should include as much documentation as possible.
-The display should be able to communicate your work without you having to be there to explain it!
+Displays should include as much documentation as possible and should be able to communicate your work.

 See below for more specific requirements by discipline.